 Do not put your recyclables in a plastic bag and dump the bag in the bin, this will only clog the machinery and may relegate the whole bagful to the rubbish bin.

 It is important to remember that your recycled materials will be used to make new products.
 Quality matters and the better you follow the guidelines, the less sorting and contamination we will face at the drop-off center and the more money that can go back into the community to improve recycling.

 As much as we would like to recycle everything we receive, it’s a matter of market demand.
-We cannot collect and process materials if there is no one to buy them.
-Similarly, if we include too much “junk” with our materials (such as plastic kiddy pools or laundry baskets mixed in with milk jugs), we risk losing buyers or getting a lower price for our materials.
+We cannot collect and process materials if there is no one to buy them economically.
+Similarly, if we include too much “junk” with our materials (such as shredded paper or plastic bags mixed in with the cardboard), we risk losing buyers and/or getting a lower price for our materials which will cost more in the end.
 Undesirable materials and contaminants are landfilled.

 Depending on the collected material they are either baled or crushed.
 Baled materials are generally shipped to the mainland or internationally for sorting and processing.
 Crushed materials can also be shipped or in the case of glass are sometimes used locally.

-No, all you have to do is rinse your goods and sort into mixed or glass bins.
+No, all you have to do is rinse your glass containers cleanly and sort into the glass bins.
 See 2-Bin Recycling for more information.

 The County of Hawai`i currently does not have curbside rubbish or recycling pick-up services.
 There are private entities island-wide that provide this service.
 Please refer to the yellow pages for rubbish and recycling pick up services.